ctu-mrs/ctu-mrs.github.io/docs/system/custom_configs.md

 ## Example

-All the example tmux session that we provide are already pre-set with the _platform configs_ and the _custom config_ file.
+All the example tmux sessions that we provide are already pre-set with the _platform configs_ and the _custom config_ file.